robindude8000/sql-daily-tips/README.md

 # 📬 AI Trivia Telegram Bot

 This Python script generates **random trivia** using an AI model via [OpenRouter](https://openrouter.ai), then sends it as a message to a Telegram chat using the Telegram Bot API.
+I automate the script using [https://www.pythonanywhere.com], free account only so I'm only limited to 1 scheduled task per day.

 ---